 “What’s in a name?”
 Shakespeare had asked almost three centuries earlier.
-Would the name given to the baby boy lead William Madison McDonald toward an interest in both words and politics?
+Would the name given to the baby boy lead William Madison McDonald toward an interest in both language and politics?

 McDonald was born in Kaufman County in 1866, three years after the Emancipation Proclamation.
 His father had once been a slave of Confederate General Nathan Bedford Forrest (who became grand wizard of the Ku Klux Klan in 1867).
 McDonald’s mother also had been born a slave.
 (Photo from History and Directory of Fort Worth, 1907.)

 According to William Oliver Bundy, who wrote The Life of William Madison McDonald, after McDonald graduated from high school, he was appointed principal of the African-American school at Kaufman County’s Flat Rock community—at age eighteen.

-In 1887, at age twenty-one, he was a charter member of the Colored Lone Star State Fair Association.
+In 1887, at age twenty-one, McDonald was a charter member of the Colored Lone Star State Fair Association.

 The association held its first fair in Fort Worth in October of that year.
 Principal Isaiah Milligan Terrell (1859-1931) would live to see the African-American high school in the Third Ward renamed for him in 1921.

-But a state fair could not hold McDonald’s interest.
+But a state fair could not hold McDonald’s interest for long.
 He soon found his calling elsewhere.
 You guessed it: politics.